pblin/re-datamarket-mvp/README.md

 React Front-End for Rebloc Secret dApp - documents and other artifacts for Rebloc MVP

-Welcome to the first iteration of the POC!
+Welcome to the Rebloc MVP!

-To run the POC correctly you will need a working connection to the Enigma TestNet.
+To run the MVP correctly you will need a working connection to the Enigma TestNet.

 As part of this POC, it is assumed that you will run the TestNet locally.
 ( Future iterations of this project will have the testnet connection abstracted to a